Skip to main content

 • list_channels (LIST) — Retrieve available channels for organizing transcripts

-Step-by-Step: Automating Meeting Sharing with Claude Code + Custom Fireflies MCP
+Step-by-Step: Automating Fireflies Meeting Sharing with a Custom MCP Server and Claude Code

 Prerequisites